TestExtras.jl

 This package adds useful additions to the functionality provided by Test, the Julia standard library for writing tests.

-The second macro exported by TestExtras.jl is @constinferred, which is a replacement of Test.@inferred but with two major differences.
+The first feature of TestExtras.jl is a macro @constinferred, which is a replacement of Test.@inferred but with two major differences.

 1. Unlike Test.@inferred, the comparison between the actual and inferred runtype is a proper test which contributes to the total number of passed or failed tests.